-A Charging Order is a legal tool which can be issued by the Court in England and Wales to turn a previously unsecured debt into a secured charge against your home or other assets that you own.
-It is extremely powerful.
+A Charging Order is a legal tool which can be issued by the Court in England and Wales.
+It turns a previously unsecured debt into one which is secured against your home.

 Can interest be added to a Charging Order?

-Can I sell my property once a Charging Order is issued?
+Can I sell my property once a Charge has been issued?

 Your information will be held in strictest confidence and used to contact you by our internal team only.
 We will never share your details with any third party without your permission.